The End of Innocence

 The rest of this chapter is going to be hard to tell.

-By mid‑1996, life was sweet on the surface.
-I was working hard, sure—but I had a wonderful son, a new daughter, and a beautiful wife.
+By mid-1996, life was sweet on the surface.
+I was working hard, sure, but I had a wonderful son, a new daughter, and a beautiful wife.
 Business was ticking over.
 We had our dream home, new friends, regular bridge games with Kim and Mark, and a young crowd in town.
-Dullstroom was alive—weekend visitors, new restaurants, good energy.
+Dullstroom was alive with weekend visitors, new restaurants, good energy.

 But there was a niggling feeling that Terry wasn't happy.

-There was nothing materially she could’ve wanted for: maids, my love, her children.
-But there were unaddressed issues, and maybe that’s where the unrest came from.
+There was nothing materially she could have wanted: maids, my love, her children.
+But there were unaddressed issues, and maybe that's where the unrest came from.

-That brings me to a weekend in early September.
+That brings me to a long weekend in early September.

-Pete Immelman’s friend PJ Jacobs—a clever lawyer from Pretoria—had started The Complete Fly Fisherman a couple of years earlier.
-When we were still in Jukskei Park, I’d published the first couple issues on my super-powered computer.
-The magazine began as an insert but had since gone standalone.
+Pete Immelman's friend PJ Jacobs—a lawyer from Pretoria—had started The Complete Fly Fisherman magazine a couple of years earlier.
+When we were still in Jukskei Park, I'd published the first couple of issues on my own computer usin Pagemaker.
+The magazine began as an insert in another magazine, Stywe Lyne, but had since gone standalone.

-PJ contacted me—wanted to go to Margaruque for a fly-fishing weekend and shoot a ton of photos.
-I could promote Fishy Pete’s while we were at it.
+PJ contacted me—he wanted to go to Margaruque in Mozambique for a fly-fishing weekend and shoot a ton of photos.
+I could promote Fishy Pete's while we were at it.
 Niels was invited too, to provide the plane—KAJ had been sold by that point.
 So off we went: Pete, PJ, me, and Niels.
 No wives or girlfriends allowed.

-All weekend I sensed unease.
-The Belfast Festival was on—the little town about 15 km from Lydenburg—and Terry had volunteered to help with catering.
-I knew there’d be drinking and socialising.
-I didn’t not trust her—but I was still relieved to get back to Dullstroom.
+All weekend I felt uneasy.
+The Belfast Festival was on—the little town about fifteen kilometres from Lydenburg—and Terry had volunteered to help with catering.
+I knew there'd be drinking and socialising.
+I didn't not trust her, but I was still relieved to get back to Dullstroom on the Tuesday.

 That's when things got weird.

 The atmosphere shifted the moment I walked in.
-Terry’s mother had been looking after the kids—our three maids didn’t do nights—and at dinner, she revealed that Terry hadn’t spent Saturday night at home after the festival.
+Terry's mother had been looking after the kids while Terry was at the festival—our three maids didn't do nights—and at dinner, she revealed that Terry hadn't spent Saturday night at home after the festival.

 I asked, "What happened?"